cyber-dojo/custom-start-points/docs/contributing.md

 # How to contribute a new custom problem

-:+1::tada: Thanks :tada::+1:

-The simplest way is as follows:
+The simplest way is to:
 - Create your new start-point in [https://cyber-dojo-org](https://cyber-dojo-org)
 - Clone this repo.
 - Add the files from your cyber-dojo session to the repo, following the existing format.